“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Lever-style door handles: Replacing standard doorknobs with lever-style door handles can make it easier for wheelchair users to open and close doors.

-Stairlifts or home elevators: Installing a stairlift or home elevator can provide wheelchair users with access to different levels of the home.
+Stairlifts or home elevators: Installing a stairlift or home elevator can provide wheelchair users access to different levels of the home.

 How to Select the Best Wheelchair